 Degree students (including Dutch BA graduates): BA or BSc degree (or equivalent) in Archaeology or a relevant discipline.

-This course summarises the methods and techniques employed by archaeo-/palaeo-botanists and zoologists when reconstructing past environments (including climate) or when considering how hominins or humans exploited various components of the ecosystems they inhabited during the Quaternary.
-In addition, the geological history and the stratigraphical subdivision of the Quaternary will be presented and discussed.
+Lectures will introduce students to the methods and techniques employed by archaeo-/palaeo-botanists and zoologists while reconstructing past environments (including climate) or when considering how hominins or humans exploited various components of the ecosystems they inhabited.

 Knowledge of the methods and techniques used by archaeo-/palaeo-botanists and zoologists;